-- 1.)
-Ten thousand Dollars (\$10,000) - 2.)
+1.)
+Ten thousand Dollars (\$10,000)

+2.)
 Three times the amount of actual damages, if any sustained by the plaintiff.

-This agreement shall remain in effect during my relationship with SLOHA and shall continue thereafter.
-I agree that upon my separation, termination or if for any other reason I am not affiliated with SLOHA, I will continue to abide by this agreement in its entirety.
-I further agree that upon leaving SLOHA, I will not remove any confidential or proprietary information from the County and I will return any and all confidential and/or proprietary information I may have in my possession.
+This agreement shall remain in effect during my relationship with my employer and shall continue thereafter.
+I agree that upon my separation, termination or if for any other reason I am not affiliated with my employer, I will continue to abide by this agreement in its entirety.
+I further agree that upon leaving my employer, I will not remove any confidential or proprietary information and I will return any and all confidential and/or proprietary information I may have in my possession.